 As part of our renewable energy offering, we also distribute and integrate solar energy products manufactured by several vendors.
 We are a distributor of PV panels, solar regulators, solar charge controllers, inverters, solar powered lighting systems, solar powered water pumps, solar panel mounting hardware and other system components.
 We also integrate our PV products and system components into solar solutions designed specifically for customers.
-We provide solar energy solutions for both ongrid applications where the solar power is used in a building connected to a utility distribution system, and for off-grid applications where the power is used directly in the device using the electricity, such as traffic signs.
+We provide solar energy solutions for both on-grid applications where the solar power is used in a building connected to a utility distribution system, and for off-grid applications where the power is used directly in the device using the electricity, such as traffic signs.

 We also design and construct renewable energy plants based on wind power.
 In many parts of the country, available wind resources, utility net metering and local incentives can make on-site wind generation a viable solution for meeting a significant portion of customers' energy needs.
-As of December 31, 2010, 2010, we had completed two projects that included a wind turbine.

 In addition, we have constructed, and are constructing, small-scale renewable energy plants based on biomass.
 Biomass is organic material such as wood, agricultural waste, animal waste and waste from food processors.
 Biomass is typically converted to energy by burning or gasifying it in a boiler to produce steam or gas.
-Our largest renewable energy plant is currently under construction and will use biomass as the primary source of energy.
+Our largest renewable energy project for a customer completed construction in 2011 and will use biomass and other bio-derived fuels as the primary source of energy.

-As of December 31, 2010, we had constructed more than 28 renewable energy projects, and owned and operated 22 small-scale renewable energy plants.
+As of December 31, 2011, we had constructed more than 34 renewable energy projects, and owned and operated 22 small-scale renewable energy plants.
 Of the owned plants, 19 are renewable LFG plants, two are waste water biogas plants, and one is a solar PV installation.
-These 22 small-scale renewable energy plants have the capacity to generate electricity or deliver LFG producing an aggregate of 106 megawatts (MW) or megawatt-equivalents (MWE).
-As of December 31, 2010, we had signed contracts for the construction, operation and ownership of an additional six LFG plants, two biomass power and cogeneration plants and five biomass boiler projects.
-If and when completed, we expect that the LFG plants will be capable of producing an aggregate of approximately 27 MW or MWE, the biomass power and cogeneration plants will be capable of producing approximately 21 MW, and the biomass boiler projects will be capable of producing approximately 41 million BTU per hour of steam or hot water.
+The 22 small-scale renewable energy plants that we own have the capacity to generate electricity or deliver LFG producing an aggregate of 107 megawatts (MW) or megawatt-equivalents (MWE).
+During 2011, we completed the biomass power and cogeneration plants at the Savannah River Site and four biomass boiler projects; signed contracts to design and construct four small-scale renewable energy plants for customers; and continued moving forward with designing, permitting and constructing six LFG plants that we will own and operate.
+If and when completed, we expect the four small-scale renewable energy plants being designed and constructed for customers to be capable of producing an aggregate of approximately 43 MW or MWE.
+These projects consist of two LFG plants, a waste water biogas plant and a coal bed methane to energy plant.
+If and when completed, we expect the six LFG plants that we will own and operate to be capable of producing an aggregate of approximately 27 MW or MWE.